-Calling all readers!
-If you have not yet read The Munich Girl by Phyllis Edgerly Ring, here is your chance to not only win a signed hard copy, or a Kindle copy, if you prefer, but also a silver butterfly bracelet.
+Attention all readers!
+If you have not yet read The Munich Girl by Phyllis Edgerly Ring, here is your chance to not only win a signed paperback version, or a Kindle copy, if you prefer, but also a silver butterfly bracelet.

 Please feel free to share this post.
-Most importantly, if you do not win, please purchase the hard copy, or Kindle version on Amazon.
-I am a reader, as well as a writer, and The Munich Girl is the best novel I’ve read in quite some time.
+Most importantly, if you do not win, please purchase the paperback or Kindle version on Amazon.
+I am a reader, as well as a writer, and The Munich Girl is the best novel I’ve read in a while.

 The following is an excerpt from the blog of Phyllis Edgerly Ring: